 We spend an average of 8 hours a day with our colleagues.
-We better make these pretty, pretty great!
-Make these hours count, create valuable relationships.
+We better make these pretty, pretty damn great!
+Make these hours count, and create valuable relationships.
 Ensure we remember to enjoy the journey as a team, because a happy and cohesive team is a performing team.

 I plan everything, but have to accept that things don’t always go as per plan.

 There is only so much we can plan for, and we have to accept that some things will remain unknown and will only unfold as a project progresses.

 I balance delegation and hands-on approach.